 The salt marsh harvest mouse is not an obligate species to pickleweed habitat.
 It can also occur in other marsh vegetation communities composed of species such as fat hen and bulrush (Scirpus robustus), providing the vegetation offers appropriate multilayered structure.
 Zetterquist (1978) found that the salt marsh harvest mouse will use marginal habitats.
 At some of the sites examined by Zetterquist, the vegetation patterns were altered by diked conditions, and the dense cover was not always present.
 In other trapping studies of R. r. halicoetes conducted by the Department (Botti, et. al. 1986; WESCO, 1979 and 1982), salt marsh harvest mice were captured in habitats containing no little or no pickleweed.
 The vegetation composition of these areas typically consisted of fat hen, saltgrass, baltic rush (Juncus baliticus), alkali heath, and other grass species, and in one location on Suisun Bay, a dense stand of tule (Scirpus spp.).
-Although pickleweed is the preferred habitat for this species, they may be found in sub-optimal habitats.
+Although pickleweed is the preferred habitat for this species, they may be found in suboptimal habitats depending on the season, environmental condition, and proximity of these areas to more typical habitat.
 Many locations of potential habitat and occupied habitat for the salt marsh harvest mice were found on vegetated levees dominated by pickleweed near each of pond complexes.